sagar8080/Churn_modelling-ANN/README.md

-# Churn_modelling-ANN
+# Churn Modelling using ANN

-## Aim : create a geographic segmentation model to tell which of the customers are at highest risk of leaving.
+## Aim :
+create a geographic segmentation model to tell which of the customers are at highest risk of leaving.

 ### Business Problem:
 Dataset of a bank with 10,000 customers measured lots of attributes of the customer and is seeing unusual churn rates at a high rate.
 Want to understand what the problem is, address the problem, and give them insights.
 10,000 is a sample, millions of customer across Europe.